-I am currently the Head of Projects for Brilliant Stages & Tait, working on some of the largest shows in the concert touring industry, also overseeing installation works for London design festival, motor sport and projects for the musicals in the West End.
+I am currently a freelance Production / Project manager for Smartrad Creative – working within the Live events, Concert Touring and Theatrical sector.
+I work with creatives and clients delivering multiple productions to audiences around the UK and USA.
+Prior to the C-19 downturn I was the Head of Projects for Brilliant Stages & Tait, working on some of the largest shows in the concert touring industry, also overseeing installation works for London design festival, motor sport and projects for the musicals in the West End.

-Prior to this I worked managing installations of stage engineering into buildings and installing TD structures around the major festivals and events in Europe.
+Prior to this I worked managing installations of stage engineering into buildings and installing Temporary Demountable structures around the major festivals and events in Europe.

 Truly proving a problem is ‘just a solution in the making’.